 Experts such as Ekaterina Walter, bestselling author and marketing guru, point out how trust in a brand is a universal constant.
 Regardless of how technology evolves over the years, consumers will often side with a name they trust.

 Part of the importance of social media marketing centers around cultivating that trust on a more personal level.
 It’s a platform that allows businesses to directly interact with consumers.

 This interaction contributes to building a strong online reputation.

 The Impact of Online Reputation

 Approximately three-quarters of shoppers today will research a company online before making a purchase.
 More and more consumers are abandoning the traditional phone book because it doesn’t tell them anything about the company.
 Online reputation is where many companies have the most impact from customers.
 Social engagement, customer reviews and other aspects contribute to someone’s decision to make that initial purchase.

 Driving Traffic through Social Media

-In August of 2015, Facebook reported that it had almost 1.5 billion users who log in at least once in any given month.
-According to Mark Zuckerberg, founder of the popular social hub, approximately one in every seven people on the planet use the site to connect to friends and family.
-These numbers don’t include other popular sites such as Twitter and YouTube.
+These numbers don’t include other popular sites such as Twitter and YouTube, either.
 When you take into consideration the sheer number of people that only use Facebook, you can begin to understand the importance of social media marketing to engage a vast target audience.